Intra & Perioperative Practice (BSc)

 |Typical A-level offer||Please contact the School of Healthcare Sciences for further information.|

-The Programme is offered in full-time 1 year and part-time 2 year option leading to the achievement of the BSc (Hons) award.
-The modular structure of the Programme allows students to complete the compulsory modules whilst also selecting the most appropriate optional perioperative modules from a suite of modules within the Programme provision.
+The programme is offered as a full-time 15 month option, and as a part-time 2 year option leading to the achievement of the BSc (Hons) award.
+The modular structure of the programme allows students to complete the compulsory modules whilst also selecting the most appropriate optional perioperative modules from a suite of modules within the programme provision.

 The programme spans two academic years and comprises of a total of 15 months of study, equating to 150 credits at level 6.
 This extension to the one year programme was introduced to allow international students the opportunity to undertake a study skills module and an additional option module.